River surfing: United States

 Jackson Hole, Wyoming, is known as the most famous river surfing community in the US.
 The first documented cases of surfing on the Snake River occurred in the late 1970s.
 The wave known as Lunch Counter is a standing wave that churns during times of snow runoff in the months between May and August each year.
 This wave is highly active during these months and the area continues to grow as a surf destination.

 Pueblo, Colorado, has also become a river surfing city.
 A kayak park was in built 2005 near downtown Pueblo and locals have been surfing features 3, 4, and 7 ever since.

 Missoula, Montana, has surfing on Brennan's Wave, a man-made wave on the Clark Fork River.

 Boise, Idaho, has surfing at the Boise Whitewater Park near downtown Boise.
-The Boise River Park features an adjustable man-made wave on the Boise River.
-Because the waveshaper is adjustable, river surfing is available nearly year around.
-The Surfer's Journal article "The Surf God's of Idaho" says surfing Boise's river is like "pausing the ocean with a remote control and pressing rewind, but then surfing that backward-flowing wave in forward motion".'
+The Boise Whitewater Park features two adjustable man-made waves, Phases 1 and 2 on the Boise River.
+The recreational features upgraded old hazardous irrigation diversion dams, and provide other benefits such as flood mitigation and river navigability.
+Because the Phase 1 waveshaper is adjustable, river surfing is available nearly year around.
+The Surfer's Journal article "The Surf Gods of Idaho" says surfing Boise's river is like "pausing the ocean with a remote control and pressing rewind, but then surfing that backward-flowing wave in forward motion".'

-Bend, Oregon, has an adjustable man-made river wave in Bend White Water Rapid Park for all season surfing.
+Bend, Oregon, has an adjustable man-made river wave in Bend Whitewater Park for all season surfing.

-New Zealand
+Salida, Colorado has a whitewater park with six different features and a thriving river surfing scene.
+In fall of 2022, hydrologists from Recreation Engineering and Planning (REP) based in Salida engineered a wave specifically for surfing.
+The wave, called the Scout Wave 2.0, is meant to perform at even moderate water levels, opening up the season.
+River surfing is happening in Salida all year long on the Scout 2.0.